matthewtoast/runiq/README.md

 * I could pause long-running (or never-ending) programs...
 * ...and resume them without corrupting their state

-Along the way I added more requirements (why not?), such as the ability for engineers to build their own variants of the language, and a syntax, based on Lisp, that could be approachable for beginners yet also appealing to hackers.
+Along the way I added more requirements (why not?), such as the ability for engineers to plug their own keywords into the language, and a Lisp-inspired syntax that could be approachable for beginners yet also appealing to hackers.
 The result is what you have here.

 [For more, see the Runiq wiki &raquo;][wiki]